-Penalty: $1 000.
+Penalty: $2 000.

 [Section 51 amended by No. 12 of 1998 s.
-34.]
+34; No. 73 of 2006 s.
+110 .]

 52. Liquor sold or consumed ancillary to a meal, and evidentiary matters

 (1) For the purposes of this Act, where an extended trading permit issued in relation to any class of licence authorises the sale or consumption of liquor ancillary to a meal in an area which would not otherwise be comprised in the licensed premises that area shall, at times when the sale or consumption of liquor ancillary to a meal supplied on the licensed premises is authorised, be deemed to be comprised within the licensed premises unless the permit otherwise provides.